 1 – 3 p.m. — 2 CME Credits

-- Ultrasound-guided Procedures (e.g., Paracentesis, Thoracentesis, Insertion of Central Lines, Joint Injections)
+Ultrasound-guided Procedures (e.g., Paracentesis, Thoracentesis, Insertion of Central Lines, and Joint Injections)

 3 – 3:15 p.m. — Break